 Sleep apnea has been linked to obesity, diabetes, high blood pressure and stroke.

-If you have this condition, you likely are unaware that you stop breathing.
+If you have this condition, you are likely unaware you stop breathing.
 You simply wake up feeling unrested and moody.
 Or you wake up several times during the night due to lack of oxygen.
 Because of this, your heart races and secretes a protein that tells the body to get rid of sodium and water, hence signaling you to use the restroom.

 How to know if you’re a throat snorer: